RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 This and the following example require the use of `async Task` code in .NET as the task of printing to PDF can take a bit of time.
 So rather than waiting for completion the operation is `async` and calls you back when the task is complete.

+#### Introducing InvokeTaskMethodAsync()
+wwDotnetBridge includes a `InvokeTaskMethodAsync()` which calls an async method and responds back via a Callback object that you pass in.
+This is similar to the way the FoxPro `EVENTHANDLER()` function works except that we're passing the callback and event method through to .NET rather than to a COM object.

-wwDotnetBridge includes a `InvokeTaskMethodAsync()` which allows passing a Callback handler object that is notified the async operation completes either via a `OnComplete()` or `OnError()` handler.
+The `AsyncCallbackEvents` handler object that is passed to the method is notified when the async operation completes either via a `OnComplete()` or `OnError()` handler.
+Unlike the event interface we discussed in the last example, here we only have to implement two methods and they always have the same signature, although `OnComplete()` will receive a different result each time, depending on a successful return value from the async operation.

-Let's take a look.
+#### Printing PDF Output from HTML Input
+Let's take a look by way of an example that uses a third party (mine) .NET component that converts PDF documents to HTML using the Edge WebView runtime in Windows using the `Westwind.WebView.HtmlToPdf` component.

 Let's start with the mainline setup code that starts the Html to Pdf operation.

 ```foxpro
 LPARAMETER lcUrl, lcOutputFile